wibosco/AlertQueue-Example/README.md

 /></a>

 # AlertQueue-Example
-A Swift example project on how to build an alert queue.
+A Swift example project on how to build an alert queue as shown in this article - https://williamboles.me/alert-queuing-with-windows/